Shopify/hydrogen/packages/hydrogen-codegen/README.md

 # Hydrogen Codegen

 A codegen plugin and preset for generating TypeScript types from GraphQL queries in a `d.ts` file.
+It wraps the [`@shopify/graphql-codegen` package](https://github.com/Shopify/graphql-codegen) and adds utilities for Hydrogen.
 It does not require any function wrapper and adds no runtime overhead (0 bytes to the bundle).

 ```ts
 const {shop} = await client.query(`#graphql